rbenne30/Professional-Portfolio-/README.md

 # Professional Portfolio

 ## Purpose
-Create a portfolio page that I can add to as the course progresses
+An application for creating a portfolio using CSS.

 ## Built With
 * HTML